 Seemingly utterly forgotten, the remains of the Columbian Exposition, nicknamed the White City, lie in decay in Jackson Park.
 The Museum of Science and Industry, restored Japanese Garden, Wooded Island, and Big Mary replica are reminders of a bygone era.

-A replica of the Statue of the Republic, aka Big Mary, was sculpted by Daniel Chester French, who designed the statue of Abraham Lincoln that sits at the Lincoln Memorial.
-The huge golden statue remains on a road near the Japanese Garden, commemorating the fact that these had once been the Exposition grounds.
+A 24-foot replica of the Statue of the Republic (which was sixty-five feet), aka Big Mary, was sculpted by Daniel Chester French, who designed the statue of Abraham Lincoln that sits at the Lincoln Memorial.
+The huge golden statue remains on a road at the south end of Jackson Park, commemorating the fact that these had once been the Exposition grounds.

 Know Before You Go

 The Japanese Garden is way off the road along a path.
 Walk until you feel like you must have somehow passed it, then you're there.
 Big Mary can be found off of Lakeshore, where E. Hayes Drive meets S. Richards Drive.